Service tree is configured in the Services->Services menu section. In the upper right corner, switch from View to the Edit mode.

 |Weight||Weight of the service (integer in the range from 0 (default) to 1000000).|

 Additional status calculation rules can only be used to increase severity level over the level calculated according to the main Status calculation rule parameter.
 If according to additional rules the status should be Warning, but according to the Status calculation rule the status is Disaster - the service will have status Disaster.

 The Tags tab contains service-level tags.
 Service-level tags are used to identify a service.
-Tags of this type are not used to map problems to the service (for that, use Problem tags from the first tab).
+Service-level tags are not used to map problems to the service (for that, see Problem tags in the first tab).

 The Child services tab allows to specify dependant services.
 Click on Add to add a service from the list of existing services.
 If you want to add a new child service, save this service first, then click on a plus icon next to the service that you have just created.

 There are two different types of tags in services: